Rufous-bellied heron

 The rufous-bellied heron (Ardeola rufiventris) is a species of heron in the genus Ardeola, the pond herons, of the family Ardeidae.

-Identification
+It is found in southern Africa.

+Taxonomy

+The rufous-bellied heron was formally described in 1850 by the Swedish zoologist Carl Jakob Sundevall from specimens collected along the Mooi River near Potchefstroom in South Africa.
+Sundevall coined the binomial name Ardea rufiventris.
+The specific epithet rufiventris combines Latin rufus meaning "ruddy" or "rufous" with venter, ventris meaning "belly".
+The rufous-bellied heron is now placed in the genus Ardeola that was introduced in 1822 by the German naturalist Friedrich Boie.
+The species is monotypic: no subspecies are recognised.

+Description

 This is a small dark species of heron with a dark grey head, back and breast contrasting with a rufous belly, wings and tail.
 When seen in flight the bright yellow legs and feet contrast with the dark feathers of the underside of the body.
 Juveniles are paler and browner, darkening as they mature.